hrafDigit/case-Study-Portfolio-webPage-template/README.md

 Under Master's Degree Director, the redesign was first carried out by the entire "Frutiger" class 2021-2022 as design work (UX, UI, graphic-design, etc.).
 Then it became an assignment for each student at the “Advanced Front-end development" course during the Master's Degree.

+## Other CodeSandbox repositories

 Mandatory for both the "Portfolio" and the "Project
-– coded as WordPress “page.php”
+- coded as WordPress “page.php”
-– using Bulma framework
+- using Bulma framework
-– using Gsap library
+- using Gsap library
-– at least one animation per page
+- at least one animation per page
-– responsive (desktop, tablet and mobile)
+- responsive (desktop, tablet and mobile)

 ## Other CodeSandbox repositories